Underestimated and in many ways undiscovered, Sri Lanka is one of the world’s most intriguing, complex and beautiful countries.

 Sri Lanka’s National Animal is the Sri Lankan Junglefowl.

-Ayurveda (literally Science of Life) is an ancient healing system widely practiced in Sri Lanka for over 3000 years.
-Ayurveda uses natural medicines.
+Ayurveda (literally Science of Life) is an ancient healing system that used natural medicine and as been widely practiced in Sri Lanka for over 3000 years.

-Sri Lanka has the highest density of leopards in the whole of Asia and is the only place where you can see the largest land and sea mammal within a few hours of each other.
+Sri Lanka has the highest density of leopards in the world.
+It is the only place where you can see the largest land and sea mammal within a few hours of each other.

-Sri Lanka is one of the largest sources of some of the finest gemstones with world fame for its Blue Sapphire.
+Sri Lanka is one of the largest sources of fine gemstones and is home to the with world famous for its Blue Sapphire.
 Two thirds of all-natural sapphires are mined in Sri Lanka and the most well-known Sri Lankan sapphire is the 12-carat oval sapphire that was Princess Diana’s engagement ring.
 The sapphire is the signature Royal Blue of Sri Lanka.